 3.2 Increase the Limits in the .htaccess File

-If you’re not sure about adding code in your functions.php file, you can choose this method.
+If you’re not sure about adding code to your functions.php file, you can choose this method.
 WordPress uses the .htaccess file as a fundamental file.
-We can adjust the default upload limitations established by WordPress by editing this file and copying a code into the file.
+We can adjust the default upload limitations established by WordPress by editing this file and copying code into the file.

 To do so, connect to your website using FTP and edit the .htaccess file.

 Now add the following code snippet at the bottom of your .htaccess file.